Kao the Kangaroo: Kao the Kangaroo (GBA) (2001)

 Kao the Kangaroo is a 2D side scrolling game developed and released by Titus Interactive in December 2001 for the Game Boy Advance.
 Unlike the Microsoft Windows and SEGA Dreamcast game also called Kao the Kangaroo, Kao on GBA is a 2D side-scrolling platform game with twenty-seven levels.
 The GBA game does keep the same plot as the Windows and Dreamcast versions, even though the level design and controls are completely different.

 Kao Challengers (2005)

 Kao Challengers is an updated version of Kao the Kangaroo: Round 2 developed by Tate Interactive and published by Atari exclusively for the PlayStation Portable in October 2005 in Europe and March 2006 in North America.
 The game introduces a new world with four additional levels for the single-player mode and 2 new multiplayer modes.

 Kao the Kangaroo Trilogy (2006)

-A compilation of the first three games of the series called Kao the Kangaroo: The Trilogy (which contains Kao the Kangaroo, Kao the Kangaroo: Round 2, and Kao: Mystery of the Volcano) was released for Windows in 2006.
+A compilation of the first three mainline games of the series called The World of Kao the Kangaroo (Note: Polish: Świat Kangurka Kao) was released for Windows on November 17, 2006.